joinpursuit/Pursuit-Core-iOS/fundamentals/functions-two/README.md

 </details>

-Your solution might look totally diffferent.
+Your solution might look totally different.
 There are an infinite amount of ways to solve this problem.
 Here's another solution:

 <details>
 	<summary>Another solution</summary>